 Daily micro-practices create momentum: a 2-minute mood check, three-line gratitude log, or one CBT thought record during a tough moment.
 Interestingly, mindfulness doesn’t require 30 minutes cross-legged; try a 60-second breath reset.

 These skills reduce rumination, sharpen insight, and help you notice early wins from medication.
-CPG can coordinate with you or provide skill-building worksheets within your telepsychiatry visits throughout New Jersey.
+CPG can coordinate with you or provide skill-building worksheets within your telepsychiatry/in-clinic visits throughout New Jersey.

 Alcohol, Nicotine & Other Substances: Real-World Impact on Anxiety